juliogomez/netdevops/pyATS.md

 (pyats) /pyats/pyats-network-checks/bgp_adjacencies # pyats run job BGP_check_job.py --testbed-file /pyats/demos/default_testbed.yaml
 ```

-As a result you will find the following table in your logs, displaying all BGP neighbors in all your devices, and their current status
+As a result you will find the following table in your logs, displaying all BGP neighbors in all your devices, and their current status:

 ```
 2019-04-05T18:10:41: %SCRIPT-INFO: | Device     | Peer     | State       | Pass/Fail   |